 Now I’m sure there’s a technical name for this, but I don’t’ know it.
 But you can use if statements to see if an item exists.
 For instance:

-For a more technical reason why this works, it’s because if a variable is not defined, it returns nil.
-We saw that the very first week when we attempted to print(Pizza) as a string without quotes.
-And a nil evaluates to false.
-In other words,
+For a more technical reason why this works, it’s because if a variable is not defined, it returns nil

-print('this will not print')
+if nil then print('this will not print') end

 That means, by using a variable as the conditional, we can tell if the variable is defined or not.